 5 Servings

-Another curiosity about the dish is that "catrachos" is a demonym used to refer to people born in Honduras.
-This is the reason why the recipe is named as such.
+Another interesting fact about the dish is that "catrachos" is a demonym used to refer to people born in Honduras.
+This is the reason why the recipe bears that name.